Oh My Kadavule – Beams with a lively glow of earnestness and jolly energy

 Watching the trailer, the words of Nietzsche read in a timely tweet the same day resurfaced: ‘It is not a lack of love, but a lack of friendship that makes unhappy marriages’ and in I went bearing this philosophy in the corner of the heart only to be convinced of how it doesn’t apply to all marriages, especially to that of Arjun and Anu wherein lies a remarkable, indeed abundant friendship nurtured and cherished since the days of first memories- of the best and worst, lunchbox battles, shared punishments, embarrassments, first cigarettes, of first crushes, tequila shots and the alike.

-The meta references of this Rockstar sort are scattered throughout the film- in Anu scornfully pointing out how Jesse could impulsively turn down her marriage at the most fateful moment in the church (we soon shall take a plunge into the director’s obsession with Gautam Vasudev Menon); in the FRIENDS clip playing in the bar as Anu and Arjun enjoy their drink in the college days, innocent of what life is to bring them, a specific clip from FRIENDS – of Monica and Chandler, another friend duo whose friendship grows into an unprecedented and pleasant marriage.
+The film is generously sprinkled with meta references of the Rockstar variety.
+For instance, Anu scorns Jesse for impulsively turning down her marriage at the most fateful moment in the church.
+This leads us into the director’s evident obsession with Gautam Vasudev Menon.
+Another meta reference comes in the form of a FRIENDS clip playing in the bar during Anu and Arjun’s college days.
+They enjoy their drinks, blissfully unaware of the life that awaits them.
+The specific clip from FRIENDS featuring Monica and Chandler, another friend duo whose friendship evolves into an unprecedented and delightful marriage, adds an extra layer to the narrative.

 In the words of Thilak, ‘Romance ah cute ah, flavour ah pannanum, Indha pudi nu favour ah panna koodathu’.
 Most of the romantic dramas and even comedies are guilty of this mentioned self-imposed burden of having to do love a great favour.
 In my accordance Oh My Kadavule, free of this ridiculous burden is foremost a fantasy drama, a bubbling buddy comedy and a fine coming of age flick bearing tinges of romance.
 The primary romance in the film is that of life itself, it’s fantasies, dreams and friendships, in its striving to repair all things broken without assuming the air of a serious saviour, it is a simple film and earnest at that.